.NET Solutions and Projects for C#

 Click on

-Generate C# Assets for Build and Debug
+Generate C# Assets for Build and Debug- Note: this option only appears if

-assets were not created yet
+.vscodeassets were not created yet

 - Note: this option only appears if